Back

 4. How Prop Firms Work

-While profit-sharing is the main revenue source, prop firms also earn revenue from evaluation fees, trading software, and educational services.
-With effective risk management and trading strategies in place, prop challenges are the newest way for retail trading accounts to capitalise on market fluctuations.
+While profit-sharing is the main revenue source, proprietary trading firms also earn revenue from challenge fees, trading software, and educational content that they offer to retail traders.
+With effective risk trading strategies in place, prop evaluations are the newest way for retail trading accounts to capitalise on market fluctuations.

 prop firm revenue